madpsy/xpa125b_controller/README.md

   1. Plug the 705 into the computer via USB.

-  2. Run rigctl like this (assumes Windows):

-  `rigctld.exe -r COM3 -m 3085 -t 51111`
+  2. Run rigctld in a terminal (assumes Windows): `rigctld.exe -r COM3 -m 3085 -t 51111`

-   Ensure the COM port is correct and you using the latest version of Hamlib.
+   Ensure the COM port is correct for your radio and you are using the latest version of Hamlib.
 The hamlib rig ID for the Icom 705 is `3085`.

   3. Configure the controller in `rigctl` mode with the IP address of the computer and port `51111`.